Anas436/Predicting-Cryptocurrency-AI/src/data/binance/README.md

-Merged dataset extracted from Binance from January 2019 till June 2023 (Hourly)
+Merged dataset extracted from Binance from September 2019 till June 2023 (Hourly)